billbrod/foveated-metamers/README.md

 into a numpy array for the displaying during the experiment, and the presentation indices will need to generated for each subject.

-For the experiment we performed, we had XX subjects, with 6 sessions per model (2 image blocks, with 4 reference images each, by 3 presentation orders).
+For the experiment we performed, we had 8 subjects, with 3 sessions per model per comparison, each containing 5 original images and lasting an hour.
 In order to re-generate the indices we used, you can simply run `snakemake -prk gen_all_idx`.
 This will generate the indices for each subject, each session, each model, as well as the stimuli array (we actually use the same index for each model for a given subject and session number; they're generated using the